 CPGs: 6 Key Steps to a Successful DTC Launch

 The year-over-year growth rate of online sales far outpaces the overall market.
-Though online only represents 13% of total retail in the US, it accounts for roughly half (49.4%) of all retail growth.
+Online now represents 20.8% of total retail in the US (2023), and is expected to grow from $6.3T to $$8.1T globally over the next three years.

 This climate of change has proved particularly disruptive in the consumer packaged goods sector.
 As consumers step away from the strictly brick-and-mortar aisle, the digital world has given CPG brands new channels and opportunities to engage with their customers.